-Nicki Trench is the author of a great number of brilliant knitting and crochet books, craft workshop teacher and columnist.
-We caught up with Nicki to hear about her latest two books, her favourite yarn to work with and exciting things coming up over the next few months!
+Nicki Trench is the author of a great number of brilliant knitting and crochet books, a craft workshop teacher and a columnist.
+We caught up with Nicki to hear about her two latest books, Color Block Knits and Crochet Stashbusters!

 You’ve written a number of fantastic craft books and have worked as a crafter full time for some years now.
 Can you tell us about your craft career so far?